 Frequently Asked Questions

-What is a Citra Smart App?
+What is a Citra Decision App?

 your BA in natural language.
 Served at apps.citra.ai/{slug}, wired to your